The History of Riesling and Classic German Dishes

 If we are incorporating our Maultaschen into a spice-heavy dish, or a richer creamy dish we would want to lean towards a substantial sweet Riesling that still has that level of acidity to cut through the dish.

 If we are serving the dumplings with some more fresh vegetable flavors, a good citrusy yet dry Riesling will do the trick.

 Now to round out our journey through some of Germany’s most historic and delectable dishes, a dish that is synonymous with German cuisine and the definition of indulgence on a plate – The Bavarian classic, Schweinshaxe (Roasted Pork Knuckle.

-This colossal feast is today quite an extravagant dish but this far from how it began!
+This colossal feast is today quite an extravagant dish but this is far from how it began!